 You can then download an XLSX file, check the alignment and import it to Memsource Translation Memory.

-Users can align single file pairs or batches of files in Memsource.
+It is possible to align single file pairs or batches of files (in ZIP).

 To launch the alignment dialogue window, select the TM to which you wish to import the content, and then click on the Align button.

 You will see two options:

 1 source + 1 target file

 To import one original file and align it with one translated file, the options are: